Bharathh-Raj/bloc_ease/README.md

 }
 ```

-> **Tip**: It is possible to animate transitions between loading states or success states by comparing the `exLoadingState` with the current `loadingState` or the `exSucceedState` with the current `succeedState`.
+> **Tip**: It is possible to animate transitions between loading states or success states by comparing the `exLoadingState` with the current `loadingState` or the `exSuccessState` with the current `successState`.

 ## Listen to multiple Blocs - BlocEaseMultiStateListener
 BlocEaseMultiStateListener allows for monitoring multiple blocs or cubits that emit `BlocEaseState`.
 The primary use cases include:
 - Displaying a progress dialog when any cubit is in the `LoadingState`.
-- Showing an error message if any cubit emits a `FailedState`.
+- Showing an error message if any cubit emits a `FailureState`.
-- Displaying a success snackbar only when all cubits emit a `SucceedState`.
+- Displaying a success snackbar only when all cubits emit a `SuccessState`.
 - ...

 ```dart